Endoscopy Department - An Overview

 - Lung Disease

-Gastroscopy - Examination of the inside of the oesophagus (gullet), stomach and duodenum using a thin, flexible fiberscope that is passed through the mouth.
-It enables the doctor to see if there is any damage to the lining of the gullet or stomach and if there are any ulcers in the stomach or duodenum.
+Gastroscopy is the examination of the inside of the oesophagus (gullet), stomach and duodenum using a thin, flexible fiberscope that is passed through the mouth.
+It enables the doctor to see if there is any damage to the lining of the gulle?t or stomach and if there are any ulcers in the stomach or duodenum.
 The procedure is painless and is usually done under a light sedative.
 It takes about 10 to 15 minutes.

-Bronchoscopy - A procedure that allows a doctor to look at your airways through a thin viewing instrument called a bronchoscope.
+A Bronchoscopy is a procedure that allows a doctor to look at your airways through a thin viewing instrument called a bronchoscope.
 During a bronchoscopy the doctor can examine your throat, larynx, trachea, and lower airways.
 The procedure can be done with a flexible scope, which does not require general anesthesia, or a rigid scope, which does, when there is bleeding on the airway that could block the flexible scopes view.

 St. Francis Ranks Among the Best